mozilla/glean/docs/user/android-build-configuration-options.md

 ## `gleanDocsDirectory`

-The `gleanDocsDirectory` can be used to customise the path of the documentation output directory.
+The `gleanDocsDirectory` can be used to customize the path of the documentation output directory.
 If `gleanGenerateMarkdownDocs` is disabled, it does nothing.
 Please note that only the `metrics.md` will be overwritten: any other file available in the target directory will be preserved.